reactjs/react.dev/beta/src/content/apis/react/useCallback.md

   // ...
 ```

-**When possible, avoid function dependencies.** [Read more about removing unnecessary Effect dependencies.](/learn/removing-effect-dependencies#move-dynamic-objects-and-functions-inside-your-effect)
+Now your code is simpler and doesn't need `useCallback`.
+[Learn more about removing Effect dependencies.](/learn/removing-effect-dependencies#move-dynamic-objects-and-functions-inside-your-effect)

 ---